TomaszWaszczyk/historia.waszczyk.com/src/content/may-4.md

 1. Maintain a consistently high inflationary monetary policy to decrease debts.

-2. Introduce Central Bank Digital Currencies so they can implement monetary policy on an individual level (communism 2.0).
+2. Introduce digital currencies so they can implement monetary policy on an individual level.

-3. Another option that I don't see but maybe you can help me see in the comments :)?
+3. Another option (?)

 A major crash/recession unfortunately seems inevitable.
 And every crisis is a perfect opportunity to introduce more control and limiting of freedoms.
 Like what we have seen in the crises in: